zenvia/zenvia-openapi-spec/spec/tags/rcs.md

-The RCS channel may be used after it's activation on Zenvia Platform.
+The RCS channel may be used after its activation on the Zenvia Platform.

 Get in touch with Zenvia consultants to create your Google agent (an agent is a conversational entity that interacts with users by sending messages and reacting to users' responses).